top of page

 Considerations Across Different Financing Options:

-FHA (Federal Housing Administration) loans and VA (Veterans Affairs) loans, on the other hand, come with specific requirements and restrictions that can affect commission negotiations.
+FHA (Federal Housing Administration) loans and VA (Veterans Affairs) loans, on the other hand, come with specific requirements and restrictions that can affect compensation negotiations.

 As the NAR lawsuit progresses and the dust settles on commissions, it is possible lenders will offer more financing options that may be beneficial to all parties involved in real estate transactions.
 For the time being, work closely with a real estate professional and lender to understand and evaluate available options, considerations, and risks.